Sometimes I feel like my picky eaters are sent here by God to test my resolve for gentle parenting.

 God laughed.
 Then he gave me my daughter, who is just as smug and headstrong as her mama.

-It’s more a determination on her part to let me know that she will be bossed around by nobody, especially not her mommy handing her a plate of previously-adored homemade macaroni and cheese.
+It’s more a determination on her part to let me know that she will be bossed around by nobody, especially not her mommy handing her a plate of previously-adored homemade sweet potato macaroni and cheese.

 And while that is maddening, I’m not sure if it qualifies for actual pickiness.
 My personal definition of a true picky eater is someone who has a genuine aversion to many foods, whether that’s due to taste or texture, and who doesn’t waver from those aversions despite my trying out every trick in the book.